Term::ReadLine::Gnu Functions

 add_defun(NAME, FUNC [,KEY=-1])

-Add name to the Perl function FUNC
+Add name to the Perl function FUNC.
+If optional argument KEY is

-specified, bind it to the FUNC
+specified, bind it to the FUNC.
+Returns reference to

 make_bare_keymap